Focus and Scope

 Most academic journals in the field of education focus on institutionalised forms of educational provision, throughout the life-course.
 Other Education looks at education differently.
 Our work enables and enhances movement of education towards the democratic, the autonomous and the socially just.
 How this is done is, with us, open.
 We are open to be different...

-We operate as an international academic journal with peer reviewed papers.
-We offer scholars an opportunity for a a community peer reviewed (not blinded) special issue, where peer review occurs within a known group, including Other Education's editor.
-We embrace also practitioner reports and interesting articles of a non peer reviewed kind in our Other Contributions section.
-We have a book reviews section.
+We operate as an international academic journal with blinded peer reviewed papers.
+Occasionally, by agreement, we also offer scholars an opportunity for a a community peer reviewed (not blinded) special issue, where peer review occurs within a known group.
+We embrace practitioner reports and interesting articles of a non peer reviewed kind in our Other Contributions section, which occasionally carries a Teachers' Voices section.
+We have a Book Reviews section.

 So, our focus is the theory, philosophy and practice of educational alternatives.
 Educational alternatives signifies home schooling/home education, de-schooling, democratic schooling, Sudbury, Montessori, Steiner and a wide range of 'other' education and alternative approaches within mainstream practices of education and schooling.